 Case Study 1:

-The Lesson: If that important bankruptcy question had been asked, Betsy may have realized that she should not rely on Jim’s promise to pay the joint debt, because if he files for bankruptcy before doing so, she will be stuck with all the joint debt.
+If the important question was asked “What if he files bankruptcy?”
+Betsy may have realized that she should not rely on Jim’s promise to pay the joint debt and she may be stuck with all the joint debt.
 Instead, Betsy might have insisted that Jim pay all the joint debts in full (or transfer the balances to accounts in his name only) before agreeing to a reduction in alimony payments.
 Betsy would have made sure that Jim paid all joint debts in full and closed all joint accounts before her concessions on alimony took effect.
 Exiting a marriage with joint debts lingering is a bad idea for many reasons, not the least of which is the risk of a bankruptcy filing by the one who has promised to pay the joint debt.

 Case Study 2: